dfsklar/IOS_GetTheeToAMovie/README.md

 Optional features completed:

 * On Details page, low-res is loaded immediately and the high-res is loaded as soon as available

+Future topics that I experimented with:

+* The entire layout uses constraint-based auto-computed layout so runs well on any device form factor.
+(This led to dozens of "misplaced view" warnings and I do need guidance on how to let the system know that layout will be algorithmic so it will know now to show those warning messages.)

 ![Video Walkthrough](SklarDavid-Tumblr-MovieCatalog.gif)